tanaes/snakemake_kneaddata/README.md

 ## Usage

-This workflow requires the [Snakefile] and a config.yaml that specifies filepaths and parameter values.
+This workflow requires the [Snakefile](./Snakefile) and a [config.yaml](./config.yaml) that specifies filepaths and parameter values.

-An example file (and corresponding example data) has been provided in [config_example_run.yaml].
+An example file (and corresponding example data) has been provided in [config_example_run.yaml](config_example_run.yaml).
 To execute the workflow against these test data, make sure you are in the kneaddata environment, navigate to the git repository directory, and execute:

 ```
 snakemake --configfile config_example_run.yaml